 Zextras backup system for Zimbra

 Every system administrator who has worked with Zimbra has at least once wondered why Zimbra OSE doesn’t have a built-in backup feature.
 Furthermore, no third-party alternative is perfect Zextras suite introduces a backup system for Zimbra to easily handle backup and restore procedures relying on innovative and easy to configure features.
 Deduplication and compression and implemented in Zextras Suite leveraging symbolic links can immensely help to reduce the backup size.
 Using this technique Zextras reduces the backup size by 50% compared to the operational filesystem.
-This not only leads to better performance but also extremely effective in optimizing power consumption.
+This not only leads to better performance but is also extremely effective in optimizing power consumption.

 Zextras and cloud storage for Zimbra